 Recommendations are specific tasks that help improve your brand’s visibility in AI.

-They can cover, among other things:
+They can refer to, among other things:

-technical configuration of the website or store
+technical configuration of the website or online store

 robots.txt file